 We found this original copy of #25 (link to the full text) framed that belonged to John Louis Worden Jr, who taught at California State University, Chico.
-Virgil’s epigram, Possunt quia posse videntur,” means, “they are able because they seem to be able,” meaning If you believe you can do a thing, you can (and conversely, if you believe you cannot do a thing, you cannot).
+Virgil’s epigram, Possunt quia posse videntur (“they are able because they seem to be able”)—means if you believe you can do a thing, you can (and conversely, if you believe you cannot do a thing, you cannot).
 It was likely not the only time that Johnson pondered this aphorism while laboring on his monumental dictionary.
 The long s was common in print until the end of the eighteenth century .